 CCTV surveillance and monitoring should be in place at all times, and not just during the events themselves.
 Especially in the weeks leading up to any major events, make sure you’re monitoring to catch anyone scoping out the site.

 ‘The last mile’, or the final part of any road leading to a venue, is especially important.
 Any businesses along the way could be vulnerable to damage in the event of an attack, so they should work together to minimise risk and install measures such as bollards or protect alleyways with gates.
 At Jacksons Fencing, we installed fencing and gates to protect the industrial estate at Wembley Way leading up to the stadium.
-Not only will this prevent terrorist attacks, but also deter crowds that may have become rowdy during the course of an evening.
+Not only will this help to prevent terrorist attacks by removing areas to congregate and hide, but also deter crowds that may have become rowdy during the course of an evening.

 Inside the venue, you should ensure that the boundaries between public and private areas are clearly signposted and secure – especially restricted areas.
 Naturally, you need appropriately trained security personnel to manage access control points, and you should also make sure they are briefed on the specifics of each event.
 Minimise the number of entrances and exits available, as the more access control points you have, the more chances you are giving to intruders.